Economic Development (Revision 5)

 ECON 366 has a Challenge for Credit option.

-This course is primarily concerned with the economic circumstances, and development experiences of the nations in Africa, Latin America, and Asia.
-It explores the reasons why some countries have developed more rapidly than others, and the range of economic policies that have been employed to stimulate the process of economic development.
+In this course, you will study the economic circumstances and development experiences of the nations in Africa, Latin America, and Asia.
+We will examine the likely reasons that some countries have developed more rapidly than others and the range of economic policies that have been implemented to promote the process of economic development.

 ECON 366 is divided into eight units, as outlined below: